Guide to Finding Lesson Plans

 Share My Lesson: Common Core State Standards Information Center

 Share My Lesson was developed by the American Federation of Teachers and TES Connect, an online network of educators, and provides a space for teachers to share lesson plans and teaching resources.
 Share My Lesson contains lesson plans aligned to the Standards and created by and for teachers.
 In addition, users can browse lesson plans by state to find lesson plans that align with current standards.
 Users must create an account to use this free site.

-A collection of over 270 videos from the Teaching Channel with information about and suggested activities that align with the Common Core State Standards.
+A collection of videos from the Teaching Channel with information about and suggested activities that align with the Common Core State Standards.
 Select Common Core from the drop-down menu under Topics.

 A searchable collection of activities, student work and instructional units aligned to the CCSS and created by educators in New York City.

 ReadWriteThink is a website focused on literacy for K-12 students.
 It provides detailed, research-based lesson plans that can be searched by grade level as well as area of literacy practice.
 The site also includes a wide variety of web resources, including instructional, reference, professional development, and interactive student resources.

 Story Arts Online provides lesson plans and activities to help teachers incorporate storytelling in the classroom to teach language arts.
 The site was created by storyteller and author Heather Forest and funded by Bell Atlantic Foundation.
 The site also has suggestions as to how to use storytelling to teach math, science, social studies and the arts, and includes concise folktale plots and Aesop’s fables as retold by Forest.

 This website allows users to search specific books or authors and provides supplemental reading sources and activities, such as author interviews, lesson plans, audio readings, and related booklists.
 A great resource for K-12 teachers and school or public librarians.

 MSTE Online Resource Catalog